-Then, add to this the implicit data, the information you gather whist they have been engaging with your business digitally, such as the products they have been focusing on, the items downloaded, the number of visits and length of time on your website, the videos they have watched, the emails opened and clicked, all build towards a picture of their needs.
+Then, add to this the implicit data, the information you gather whilst they have been engaging with your business digitally, such as the products they have been focusing on, the items downloaded, the number of visits and length of time on your website, the videos they have watched, the emails opened and clicked, all build towards a picture of their needs.

-This implicit and explicit data provides you with the killer insight to ensure you can really fine-tune the customer buyer journey for each prospect, removing the roboticness of a one size fits all messaging and making it seamless, smooth, informative and an overall great experience.
+This implicit and explicit data provides you with the killer insight to ensure you can really fine-tune the customer buyer journey for each prospect, removing the roboticness of a one size fits all messaging and making it seamless, smooth, informative and great experience.

 With these data insights you have the ability to finesse the buyer journey, but beware, what is said, or not said and how it is said is the difference between a good customer experience and one that falls flat.
-So it’s out with the robotic, jargon filled, sales fuelled speak, and in with humanistic, natural and kind (yes I said kind, being aggressive or even pushy is a real turn off, but you already know that) approach to speaking to buyers.
+So it’s out with the robotic, jargon-filled, sales fuelled speak, and in with humanistic, natural and kind (yes I said kind, being aggressive or even pushy is a real turn off, but you already know that) approach to speaking to buyers.